kmcommitdaily/journloops/posts/get-your-hands-dirty.md

 ### Conclusion

-I could’ve spent more time perfecting each project for my portfolio.
-But that wasn’t the goal.
-Instead, I chose to spend my time questioning and documenting my process.
-I believe the key to understanding any concept is to get your hands dirty and just do it — even through confusion and doubt.
-These projects taught me that API are not just a technical tool, they are bridge between ideas and real world data.
-Understanding it’s about understanding how data moves, how systems connect, and allowing yourself to pause and ask question will strengthen your  fundamentals more than just building projects.
-So get your hands dirty, experiment, break things, and learn from them.
-That’s how you truly understand the role of APIs,  not in theory, but in action.

-**_Reflection_**

-Looking back, I realized I actually met all my original goals for this case study.
-I learned how APIs play a role both in the frontend and backend by building projects that connect the two.
-I strengthened my fundamentals not by reading more tutorials, but by handling real data — breaking things, fixing them, and understanding how each part communicates.
-Most importantly, I simplified API concepts in a way that beginners like me could relate to.
-I didn’t just code; I documented the confusion, mistakes, and breakthroughs that came with it.
-That, to me, is the real proof of progress.
+I could’ve spent more time perfecting each project for my portfolio, but that wasn’t the goal.
+Instead, I focused on questioning and documenting my process.
+I’ve learned that APIs aren’t just technical tools,  they’re the bridge between ideas and real-world data.
+By building projects that connect both frontend and backend, I came to understand how data moves, how systems interact, and how essential it is to pause and ask questions that strengthen your fundamentals.
+I didn’t just read tutorials, I worked with real data, broke things, fixed them, and documented the confusion and breakthroughs along the way.
+Through that hands-on approach, I simplified API concepts in a way that made sense to me as a beginner.
+In the end, I achieved what I set out to do: not just build things, but learn from them..